Calendar Lock PEA - Free Encrypted iCalendar Application

 The program is small and consists of a single archive file.
 Installation is not required.

-Calendar Data
+Calendar Data and Privacy Issues

 Calendar data should always be available and never be lost, which is one reason they are often stored in the cloud.